Rand-RB/KAUST_AI_Summer_Training_Project/README.md

-# Intelligent Culpability Detection
-System Using Computer Vision
+# Intelligent Culpability Detection System Using Computer Vision
-his approach aims to automate the process of recognizing car🚘 accident faults to reduce traffic congestion.
+This approach aims to automate the process of recognizing car🚘 accident faults to reduce traffic congestion.
 By using computer vision, we can analyze the pictures of the accident🎑 and, using a fault recognition decision-making system🧠, we determine which of the vehicles is responsible for the accident as well as the mistake percentage of